France marks 1 year since the assassination of Samuel Paty | DW | 16.10.2021

 France is paying tribute to the late teacher Samuel Paty on the anniversary of his death.
 He was murdered by a Chechen extremist after showing cartoons of the Prophet Muhammad during a lesson on free speech.

-Paty's killing stunned France and French educators who have long emphasized the nation's officially secular values for generations
+Paty's killing stunned France and French educators, who have long emphasized the nation's officially secular values

 French leaders planned a day of commemoration in Paris on Saturday to memorialize Samuel Paty, the schoolteacher who was killed one year ago after a lesson he taught on free speech included highlighting cartoons of the Prophet Muhammad.

-The French government is unveiling a plaque in Paty's honor Saturday and in the evening, a small square opposite the Sorbonne in the capital's Latin Quarter will be renamed after Paty in a ceremony that the Paris mayor's office has described as "simple and contemplative."
+The French government planned to unveil a plaque in Paty's honor, and in the evening a small square opposite the Sorbonne University in the capital's Latin Quarter will be renamed after Paty in a ceremony that the Paris mayor's office has described as "simple and contemplative."

-Paty's family, French Prime Minister Jean Castex and other government ministers are attending the plaque inauguration.
+Paty's family, French Prime Minister Jean Castex and other government ministers were set to attend the plaque inauguration.

-The family will meet French President Emmanuel Macron at the Elysee Palace later in the day.
+The family planned to meet with President Emmanuel Macron at the Elysee Palace later in the day.

-Other commemorations in memoriam are expected to take place in the placid suburb of Conflans-Sainte-Honorine where Paty taught history and geography and near the home where he lived.
+Other commemorations are expected to take place in the quiet suburb of Conflans-Sainte-Honorine, where Paty taught history and geography, and near his home.
 A mural and a statue will commemorate Paty in these locations.

-Paty was stabbed and then beheaded by Abdullakh Anzorov, an 18-year-old with Russian-Chechen roots, after leaving the middle school where he taught.
+The 47-year-old teacher was stabbed and then beheaded on the evening of October 16, 2020 by Abdullakh Anzorov, an 18-year-old with Russian-Chechen roots, after leaving the middle school where he taught.
 Anzorov, who was later shot dead by French security services, claimed the attack was revenge.

-Paty's lesson on free speech had upset some parents and set off a firestorm online, which snowballed into a debate characterized by rumors and disinformation that often distorted the nature of the lesson.
+Paty's lesson on free speech had upset some parents and set off an online firestorm, which snowballed into a debate characterized by rumors and disinformation that often distorted the nature of the lesson.

-His death stunned France and French educators who have long emphasized France's officially secular values for generations.
+His death stunned France and French educators, who have long emphasized France's officially secular values.
 Tens of thousands joined nationwide rallies in support of free speech, including the freedom to blaspheme.

 President Macron, however, sparked a backlash in some Muslim countries — including Libya, Tunisia and Turkey— when he declared the country "will not give up cartoons."